15 Weeks Pregnant: What To Expect

 - Bleeding gums: You may notice red swollen and extremely sensitive gums at this point in your pregnancy.
-This mostly happens because of the pregnancy hormones that induce gingvitis (inflammation of the gums).
-You may also notice a small bump like pregnancy benign tumour, however, it is completely painless and harmless.
+This mostly happens because of the pregnancy hormones that induce gingivitis (inflammation of the gums).
+You may also notice a small bump like a pregnancy benign tumour, however, it is completely painless and harmless.
 In case you develop this, it will normally fade away after delivery.

 Belly at 15 Weeks of Pregnancy

 For most of you, your baby bump should be showing, especially if this is not your first pregnancy.
 For first time mothers, there is also a chance that you might still not be showing much or can at least cover up the tell-tale signs well.